-Councils should publish details of all the DWM services they provide, the size of the bin, the frequency of the collection and the individual charges for each service
+Councils should publish details of all the DWM services they provide, the size of the bin, the frequency of the collection and the individual charges for each service itemised to outline bin size, frequency of collection, plus charges for additional service components (additional bins, wheel in/out services etc).

-This is supported in principle, however Council already publishes information regarding the waste services provided and the relevant charges as part of their Fees and Charges information readily available in the Operational Plan and on Council's website.
-This information is usually itemised to outline bin size, frequency of collection, plus charges for additional service components (additional bins, etc).
+This is supported in principle, however councils already publish information regarding the waste services they provide and the relevant charges as part of their Fees and Charges information readily available in the Operational Plan and on council websites.
+This information is usually